grachzyyy/DAO/README.md

 # DAO v1

+## info

+"Dao" is a modular smart contract framework for building Decentralized Autonomous Organizations on the TON blockchain, written in Tact.

+It allows communities to manage treasury, vote on proposals, and coordinate governance decisions using jetton-based voting power.

+### Overview
+Enables onchain DAO governance with the following flow:

+Jetton holders lock their tokens to participate in governance.

+Participants create proposals (e.g. transfer funds, whitelist address).

+Other token holders vote FOR or AGAINST the proposal.

+If the proposal meets the required quorum and support threshold, it is executed onchain.

+🧠 Voting power is proportional to the amount of jettons locked by the participant.

 ## Project structure

 -   `contracts` - source code of all the smart contracts of the project and their dependencies.